tamucc-comp-bio/how_to/install_wsl_ubuntu.md

    * While this is running, check out the [About WSL](https://learn.microsoft.com/en-us/windows/wsl/about) and the [WSL FAQ](https://learn.microsoft.com/en-us/windows/wsl/faq) to learn more about WSL.

-2. Restart your computer when the `wsl --install` command finishes.
+2. Follow the prompts and restart your computer when the `wsl --install` command finishes.
 Upon restart, if an Ubuntu window does not open, search your apps for `Ubuntu` and open it.

 3. Follow the prompts until you are asked to enter your User Name in the Ubuntu window, then move on to the next step.